rougin/wildfire/README.md

 ```

 > [!NOTE]
-> Auto-populating of timestamps in the specified constants is also used in the `WritableTrait`.
+> Auto-populating of timestamps in the specified constants is used in `WritableTrait`.

 ## Using Traits

-`Wildfire` provides traits that are based from the libraries of `Codeigniter 3` such as `Form validation` and `Pagination`.
-They are used to easily extend the functionality of a model without writing repeatable code.
+`Wildfire` provides traits that are based from the libraries of `Codeigniter 3` such as `Form Validation` and `Pagination Class`.
+They are used to easily attach the specified functionalities of `Codeigniter 3` to the `Model` class.

 ### `PaginateTrait`